ejc233/ranking/README.md

 # Systemic Ranking

 ## Description

-Upon inputs from the user, systematically add rankings by comparing with binary search, assuming strict preferences.
+Upon being provided inputs from the user, the program waits for user inputs to decide how to add to a list of rankings.
+Assuming strict prefeerences, the program efficiently adds elements to the ranking list in teh correct order in a systemic way.

 ## Configuration